honey

 honey (uncountable)

-1. (uncountable) A viscous, sweet fluid produced from plant nectar by bees.
-Often used to sweeten tea or to spread on baked goods.
+1. (uncountable) A viscous, gold-coloured sweet fluid produced from plant nectar by bees, and often consumed by humans.

 2. (countable) A variety of this substance.